google/error-prone/criteria.md

 1. *The bug should represent a correctness issue.* We want to fix impactful bugs, not enforce best practices or style rules.
 We shouldn’t nitpick a user’s code.
 1. *The bug should occur with a small but noticeable frequency.*  There is no point in detecting bug patterns that never actually occur, but if a bug pattern occurs too frequently, it’s likely that it’s not causing any real problems.
 We don’t want to overwhelm people with too many errors on apparently “correct” code.

-The bottom line is that, when a user sees one of our errors, she should think, “I’m glad error-prone caught that for me.”
+The bottom line is that, when a user sees one of our errors, she should think, “I’m glad Error Prone caught that for me.”

 # Examples